 Business Plan Feedback Before the Competition

-All startups submit a business plan for the competition, and judges in your first round are able to offer feedback on the business plans before the competition begins.
-Feedback is given to the startups, and they may use to refine their business plan or to consider how they may pitch in the competition.
+All startups submit a business plan or investor pitch deck for the competition, and judges in your first round are able to offer feedback on the business plan or investor deck before the competition begins.
+Feedback is given to the startups, and they may use to refine their plan or deck to consider how they may pitch in the competition.

-EFN matches startups to one or more of 120 EFN pre-qualified mentors for conversations to answer questions, review business plan feedback, and help teams practice their pitches.
-EFN also engages RBPC alumni to give one-on-one advice.
-Startups can also get Pre-Competition Pitch Training with EFN experts.
-This is one-on-one pitch coaching from EFN pitch trainers.
+The RBPC partners with the Entrepreneur Futures Network, or EFN (full details below), to match competing startups to one or more of the 120 EFN pre-qualified participating mentors for conversations to answer questions, review business plan or deck, give feedback, and help teams practice their pitches.
+Startups get pre-competition pitch training and coaching with EFN experts, and engage with RBPC alumni who give one-on-one advice.
 Past RBPC winner pitches are reviewed.

 Networking Throughout the Event

 Startups are surrounded by judges who are investors, sector specialists and enthusiasts of the RBPC!
-You will meet, run into, speak with, get advice from, and network with mentors throughout the competition.
+You will meet, run into, speak with, get advice from, and network with RBPC participants (judges, investors, prize sponsors, accelerators) throughout the competition.
 There is mentoring everywhere!
-Our surveys report that team members make several contacts at the competition who they follow-up with and also continue to engage their EFN mentors.
+Our surveys report that team members make several contacts at the competition who they follow-up with, and also continue to engage their EFN mentors.

 "The RBPC/EFN mentoring program was a great experience and our mentors were incredible.”

-Additionally, the Rice Alliance partners with Enterprise Futures Network (EFN) (www.enterprisefutures.org) to administer a mentoring program in advance of the RBPC.
+The RBPC partners with Entrepreneur Futures Network (EFN) (www.entrepreneurfutures.org) to administer a mentoring program for 3-4 weeks in advance of the RBPC.
 Each of the 42 competing teams will be matched with, or select on their own, an expert mentor(s) to help prepare them for the competition.
 Since 2013, approximately 90% of our semi-finalists (top 15 startups) actively participated in the mentoring program.

 If you are an experienced entrepreneurial, business and technology expert interested in joining EFN as a mentor, you can apply to become a mentor today.
 All new mentors are trained.